 A most unusual Terrs buckler that we know very little about.

 These shield/buckler types are known throughout the horn of Africa, Zanzibar and Oman.
-They are the famous Terrs buckler, made from Hippopotamus hide and spun in to these extremely robust and practical fighting shield.
+They are the famous Terrs buckler, made from Hippopotamus hide and spun in to these extremely robust and practical fighting shields.

 What separates this from the normal types found, is that it is spun from a single block of polymer and the handle is cast from the same material.